-The children of John and Mary Hale
+The children of John Hale and Mary Ponting

 Mary Ponting was baptised on 12 January 1769 at Berkeley daughter of William Ponting of Hamfield (Chapter 2).
 She married John Hale at Berkeley on 10 May 1787.
 The witnesses were Mary Watts and Wm Ponting.

 John and Mary had three sons and two daughters,

 - Sarah Hale.
 Baptised on 22 May 1788 at Berkeley, daughter of John Hale, yeoman from Ham

 - William Hale.
 Baptised 3 June 1790 at Berkeley, son of John Hale, dairyman from Ham.

 - Henry Hale.
 Baptised 6 March 1792 at Berkeley, son of John Hale, yeoman of Ham.

 - Mary Hale.
 Baptised 14 August 1794 at Berkeley, daughter of John Hale, yeoman of Ham.